-Our research and development efforts have been financed in part through royalty-bearing grants in an aggregate amount of approximately \$2.6 million (including accumulated interest) that we received from the IIA as of December 31, 2022.
-With respect to the royalty-bearing grants we are committed to pay royalties at a rate of 3% to 3.5% on sales proceeds from our products that were developed under IIA programs up to the total amount of grants received, linked to the U.S. dollar and bearing interest at an annual rate of LIBOR applicable to U.S. dollar deposits.
-LIBOR and other similar "benchmark" interest rates are currently the subject of recent and ongoing national, international and other regulatory guidance and proposals for reform, which may cause such "benchmarks" to perform differently than in the past, or to disappear entirely, or have other consequences which cannot be predicted.
-Any such consequence could result in an increase of the interest payable on any of our debt linked to such a "benchmark."
+Our research and development efforts have been financed in part through royalty-bearing grants in an aggregate amount of approximately \$2.7 million (including accumulated interest) that we received from the IIA as of December 31, 2024.
+With respect to the royalty-bearing grants we are committed to pay royalties at a rate of 3% to 3.5% on sales proceeds from our products that were developed under IIA programs up to the total amount of grants received and bearing interest rate at the annual Secured Overnight Financing Rate, or SOFR, applicable to U.S. dollar deposits.
+With respect to IIA grants approved by the IIA prior to January 1, 2024 but which are outstanding thereafter, the annual interest rate is based on the 12-month SOFR, or at an alternative rate published by the Bank of Israel plus 0.71513%.
+For grants approved on or following January 1, 2024, the annual rate shall be the higher of (i) the 12 month SOFR plus 1%, or (ii) a fixed annual interest rate of 4%.

 We are further required to comply with the requirements of the Israeli Encouragement of Industrial Research, Development and Technological Innovation Law, 5744-1984, as amended, and related regulations, or the Research Law, with respect to those past grants.
-When a company develops know-how, technology or products using IIA grants, the terms of these grants and the Research Law restrict the transfer or license of such know-how, and the transfer of manufacturing rights of such products, technologies.
-We may not receive those approval of the IIA.
+When a company develops know-how, technology or products using IIA grants, the terms of these grants and the Research Law restrict the transfer or license of such know-how, and the transfer of manufacturing or manufacturing rights of such products, technologies or know-how outside of Israel, without the prior approval of the IIA.
 Therefore, the discretionary approval of an IIA committee would be required for any transfer or license to third parties inside or outside of Israel of know how or for the transfer outside of Israel of manufacturing rights related to those aspects of such technologies.
 We may not receive those approvals.
 Furthermore, the IIA may impose certain conditions on any arrangement under which it permits us to transfer technology or development.

 The transfer or license of IIA-supported technology or know-how outside of Israel and the transfer of manufacturing of IIA-supported products, technology or know-how outside of Israel may involve the payment of significant amounts, depending upon the value of the transferred or licensed technology or know-how, our research and development expenses, the amount of IIA support, the time of completion of the IIA-supported research project and other factors.
 These restrictions and requirements for payment may impair our ability to sell, license or otherwise transfer our technology assets outside of Israel or to outsource or transfer development or manufacturing activities with respect to any product or technology outside of Israel.
-Furthermore, the consideration available to our shareholders in a transaction involving the transfer outside of Israel of Israel or to her transfer development to pay to the IIA.
+Furthermore, the consideration available to our shareholders in a transaction involving the transfer outside of Israel of Israel or to her transfer development to the IIA.